Product docs and API reference are now on Akamai TechDocs.

 This guide explains how to prepare an Azure Database for PostgreSQL for logical replication to a Linode Managed Database.
 Follow this guide before returning to the Logical Replication to a Linode Managed PostgreSQL Database guide to create the subscription on Akamai Cloud.

-The steps presented in this guide cover:
+Follow the steps in this guide to:

-- Ensuring secure network access from Linode.
+- Ensure secure network access from Linode.

-- Creating a dedicated replication user.
+- Create a dedicated replication user.

 Before You Begin